mercredi 31 août 2011

 To enable the recycle bin, issue one of the following statements:

-SQL>ALTER SESSION SET recyclebin = ON;
+SQL>ALTER SESSION SET recyclebin = ON;or

 SQL>ALTER SYSTEM SET recyclebin = ON scope=SPFILE;